Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 This function requires to set a SendGrid key to an App Setting property called "SendGridAttribute.ApiKey" inside the Function App.
 In the Azure portal you can create free account for SendGrid with 20 000 email per month.

-All the assets for the email function can be found [here](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/tree/master/AzureFunctions/HttpHumidityAlertV2 "Folder for Azure Function responsible for sending emails")
+All the assets for the email function can be found [here](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/tree/master/AzureFunctions/HttpHumidityAlertV2 "Folder for Azure Function responsible for sending emails").
 Also, you can find [Node](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/tree/master/AzureFunctions/HttpTemperatureAlert "Node sample for sending emails") and [C# V1](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/tree/master/AzureFunctions/HttpHumidityAlert "C# V1 sample for sending emails") samples.